iWriteGigs

 Question #17

-A mountain lake with a water temperature of 12 °C
+A salt pond in the desert with a daytime temperature of 34 °C

 B contaminated plates left in a 35 °C incubator